 What is the best way to water an orchid?

-The main goal when water an orchid plant is to saturate the entire soil base in the potting container.
-This can be achieved by submerging in a basin of water (being careful not to get the foliage wet) or with a watering can.
+When watering an orchid plant, the main goal is to saturate the entire soil base in the potting container.
+This can be achieved by submerging in a water basin (careful not to get the foliage wet) or with a watering can.
 Water confidently and with vigor.

 How much water do you give an orchid?

-Orchid plants should be watered thoroughly until water begins to disperse through the drainage holes in the potting vessel.
-The precise volume of water needed will vary based on the orchid plant variety, soil mix, size of the plant, and the pot or planter.
+Orchid plants should be watered thoroughly until water disperses through the potting vessel’s drainage holes.
+The precise volume of water needed will vary based on the orchid plant variety, soil mix, plant size, and the pot or planter.

 Do you water an orchid from the top or bottom?